 Special and accented characters

-Make sure all values in your CSV file are enclosed in double-quotes and that your CSV file uses UTF-8 character encoding
+Make sure your CSV file uses UTF-8 character encoding

 You can also use this sample CSV file to set you on the right path for formatting your import fields.